LewisBull2303/UltimateRPS/README.md

 # Ultimate Rock Paper Scissors

-This website is a fun game that I used to play with friends which is an advanced version of rock paper scissors which adds many new choices for the player and is more fun than original rock paper scissors.
+This website is a fun game that I used to play with friends it is an advanced version of Rock Paper Scissors which adds many new choices for the player and is more fun than original.

-This website is made for game enthusiasts and people that enjoy learning new versions of classic games.
+This website is made for game enthusiasts and people who enjoy learning new versions of classic games.

 ![image](https://github.com/user-attachments/assets/39d47386-772c-4d6b-a8ce-cd6b6d2ee863)